In Harry Potter about twenty-something people die, including Harry Potter himself, sort of.) How many people can you kill of in a seven book series?

 Matthew Reilly's books.
 Where to begin?
 Oh, let's go with flying a stealth plane out of a collapsing ice cave, killing twenty men with one grenade, pinning a man trying to kill you while missing a leg, crushing Humvees with a plane in an underground hangar, driving said plane into an elevator shaft large enough to hold planes with the elevator over fifty feet down, hijacking a space shuttle, chasing down a ballistic missile with a plane, getting on the other side of a car pinning you to a tunnel wall by driving up the wall and flipping the car over the other's roof, getting a boat dragged by Boeing 747, flipping a double-decker bus over a wall so that it lands on its roof and rolls the right way up, killing a helicopter with an enemy-driven jet ski, having a convoy chase down a jumbo jet on an Egyptian highway, climbing from one plane to another while both are flying, a one-winged 747 sliding down a slope of spikes, a tsunami throwing a supertanker up a mountain, one man holding off a platoon from a citadel by using trebuchets, killing your enemy by decapitating them with a subway, having an fight scene beneath a descending elevator, running thirty feet on the backs of caimans, and disarming a planet-destroying bomb from inside a tank that fell from a plane 30,000 feet up.

 Tau Zero concerns time dilation in a slower-than-light colony ship, the Leonora Christine.
 To begin, it flies close enough to lightspeed that a 30-something-light-year journey will only take about a decade, from the point of view of the ship...but the main reason for this is the need to decelerate.
 When the ship's deceleration system is damaged and the crew need to find a safe place to turn off the engines without being shredded by interstellar hydrogen, they need to accelerate closer and closer to lightspeed, to increase the time dilation on-ship enough to be able to survive the journey... but the faster they go, the emptier space has to be to count as a vacuum...and the faster they have to go to be able to survive the longer and longer journey to the emptier stretches of space.
+By the time they find a region of space that's empty enough for them to repair the ship, the Big Crunch has started, so they have to wait for it to finish, along with the ensuing next Big Bang, calculating their deceleration to end up in a star system where they'll most likely find an inhabitable planet.
 It's made even crazier by the fact that the ship's objective speed only changes by the tiniest fraction of a percentage of the speed of light.

 For Paul Bunyan and other Tall Tale characters this is pretty much the reason they exist, to make each subsequent story even bigger, more outlandish, and more absurdly implausible than the last.
 For example, after all the story's explaining how inhumanly large Paul is, there then come along story's like "Paul Bunyan's Cornstalk," where the eponymous stalk of corn grows so fast that, when Paul tries to chop it down, he's never able to hit it twice in the same place; by the time he makes a second swing of his axe, the stalk's grown so high that the first chop mark is over his head and out of sight!